ewmorr/ONS_Nf/README.md

 Input Read Pairs: 12472167 Both Surviving: 7393782 (59.28%) Forward Only Surviving: 5013063 (40.19%) Reverse Only Surviving: 30455 (0.24%) Dropped: 34867 (0.28%)
 ```

-trimmomatic outputs reads to fwd/rev only survinving category if there is adapter read-through found.
-This is because the pair of the read is assumed to be full reverse complement of the retained read. trimmomatic keeps ~99% of reads in both, wheraes bbduk is filtering out 85% of reads in GARNAS-NF sample.
+trimmomatic outputs reads to fwd/rev only surviving category if there is adapter read-through found.
+This is because the pair of the retained read is assumed to be full reverse complement. trimmomatic keeps ~99% of reads in both samples (including paired and single-direction), whereas bbduk is filtering out 85% of reads in GARNAS-NF sample.
 SK113 retains 95% of reads and 86% of bases on BBDuk.
-This could be (is likely?) becasue BBDuk is also performing phiX filtering.
-Proceeding with the BBDuk reads seems the best route.
+The high read loss in GARNAS-NF sample could be (is likely) becasue BBDuk is also performing phiX filtering (i.e. the KTrimmed read loss).
+This interpretation could be checked by removing the phiX adapters AND filtering against only the phiX adapters in the ref file.
+However, proceeding with the BBDuk reads seems the best route.

 #### SPAdes assembly and quast contiguity assessment